eleven-sh/aws-cloud-provider/README.md

 ## Infrastructure costs

-The costs of running a sandbox on AWS are essentially equal to the costs of the `EC2` instance and the `EBS` volume:
+The cost of running a sandbox on AWS is essentially equal to the cost of the `EC2` instance and the `EBS` volume:

 - For the `EC2` instance, the price depends on the instance type chosen.